Ian-VA/capybara-lang/README.md

 * Dynamic typing
 * Flexibility

-Capybara is meant to provide the best of both worlds, allowing both high level and low level programmers to transfer seamlessly between the two, to accomplish this, Capybara provides:
+Capybara is meant to provide the best of both worlds, allowing both high level and low level programmers to transfer seamlessly between the two.
+To accomplish this, Capybara provides:

 * Readability
 * Power and Speed